 East Central University recognizes its responsibility as an educational and public service institution to promote a productive and healthy environment.
 This responsibility demands implementation of programs and services which facilitate that effort.
-For complete policy visit https://www.ecok.edu/sites/default/files/website_files/Housing_and_Residence_Life/DrugFree%20Schools%2 OStatement%20and%20Policy%202020-2021-converted.pdf
+For complete policy visit ECU Drug Free School Policy.